 Income data used to support the discount level for a funding request should be collected based on income received by the household during the month before the month in which the survey is conducted.
 However, the monthly income of a household containing one or more seasonal workers, self-employed workers, or other workers whose income varies from month to month may not accurately represent the actual circumstances of the household.
 Such a household can project its annual rate of income for the current year based on the income data that is available.

 Applications are distributed at the beginning of the school year.
 The income data gathered is used to determine eligibility for the twelve-month school year (July 1 to the following June 30) in which the survey is conducted.

-Information on the definition of income under NSLP, other income guidelines of the program, and the "Eligibility Guidance for School Meals Manual" can be obtained from the website of the National School Lunch Program.
+Information on the definition of income under NSLP, other income guidelines of the program, and the "Eligibility Guidance for School Meals Manual" can be obtained from the National School Lunch Program website.

 Participation in one or more of the following programs is currently acceptable as an alternative to NSLP eligibility.
 Questions on eligibility for these programs can also be included in a survey: